'Summertime' captures a long infatuation with Italy – DW – 05/15/2023

 Julia Hitz

-Gelato, sunny beaches and gliding along the Riviera on a Vespa scooter — such scenes populate the myth of "la dolce vita," Italy's good life.
-Reality can get in the way, however.
+Gelato, sunny beaches and gliding along the Riviera on a Vespa scooter — such scenes populate the myth of "la dolce vita," Italy's good life, and a popular Netflix series.

 https://p.dw.com/p/4RF6c